 Jordana Horn is a contributing editor to Kveller.
-She is a journalist, lawyer, writer, mother of five (pregnant with her sixth), travel aficionado, and self-declared karaoke superstar.
+She is a journalist, lawyer, writer, mother of six, travel aficionado, and self-declared karaoke superstar.
 Before her life got too crazy, she was the New York correspondent for the Jerusalem Post.
 She has written for numerous publications including The New York Times, The Wall Street Journal, The Washington Post, The Los Angeles Times, The Forward and Tablet.
 She has appeared as a 'parenting expert' on NBC's TODAY Show and FOX and Friends.
 She enjoys writing about herself in the third person and, one far-off day when everyone is in school, hopes to get back to work on her novel.

 The rooms on the maternity ward of a hospital might as well have revolving doors.
 From dawn to dusk and after, if you’re a woman who just had a baby, someone will come into your room approximately…every seven minutes.
 There’s the nurse checking your vitals, another nurse who administers the painkillers and stool softeners, the person who brings your food, the person who takes it away, the nurse who checks the status of your anus (lucky them), the hospital photographer, the lactation consultant, the pediatrician, the hospital clergy…The list is nearly… >> Read More